ReportsVena vs Aleph

 • Data unification from many systems is a primary pain point

-• Your team prefers less structure and more flexibility
+• Your team prefers less structure and more flexibility in their modeling approach

 • You're a high-growth company (SaaS, tech, services) with 100–2,000 employees